 Deep Litter Method in a Chicken Coop

-Maybe using the deep litter method in a chicken coop is something you've heard of before.
-It can make things easier for yourself as you won't have to clean out the chicken droppings every week.
-The deep litter method is a way of composting your chicken's droppings by letting the litter and droppings build up over time.
+Maybe using the deep litter method in a chicken coop is something you’ve heard of before.
+It can make things easier for you as you won’t have to clean out the chicken droppings every week.
+The deep litter method is a way of composting your chicken’s droppings by letting them build up over time.

-But there's an issue we need to keep in mind when using the deep litter method.
+But there’s an issue we must remember when using the deep litter method.
 When managed incorrectly, the deep coop litter method can be toxic and harmful for your chickens, so always inform yourself before starting.

 Topics we address: